 Background checks are more common than ever.
 People use them to research business partners or as part of the vetting process before hiring a candidate.
 Because a high percentage of today’s couples meet through online services, background checks on potential romantic partners are also very common.

-What you get from a background check depends on many factors, such as budget, the purpose of the search, type of background check, and even the service provider.
+What you get from a background check depends on many factors, such as budget, the purpose of the search, the type of background check, and even the service provider.

-Some background searches are limited to publicly available records, while some others can dig deeper into a person’s credit history, criminal history, and even online interactions.
+Some background searches are limited to publicly available records, while others can dig deeper into a person’s credit history, criminal history, and even online interactions.
 Here, we review some options.

 Online background searches

 Hiring a professional online background check service can go a long way.
-Most of them use top-notch technology to search through thousands of websites and public records to create a comprehensive and easy to understand report.
+Most of them use top-notch technology to search through thousands of websites and public records to create a comprehensive and easy-to-understand report.

 But, to stay on the safe side, you need to choose your service wisely.
 To do so, visit UnMask, which is a review site focused on background search services.
 Compare and contrast information and select the one that seems better suited to what you need.

 - Current and prior addresses

 - Information from social media platforms and dating sites

 While there can be some variations to this list according to each specific service, most of them offer similar results.